Lumbar Spine: Manual Therapy Management

 This course will cover current best evidence in the physical therapy management of low back pain.
 Laboratory sessions will focus on the safe and effective delivery of thrust and non-thrust manipulation to the lumbar spine, sacroiliac joint, thoracolumbar spine, and lower ribs.

-Physical Therapists / Doctors of Medicine / Doctors of Osteopathy /University Faculty
+Physical Therapists / Physical Therapy Students / Occupational Therapists / Occupational Therapy Students / Doctors of Medicine / Doctors of Osteopathy /University Faculty

-2. Perform a thorough objective examination using clinical practice guidelines and current best evidence to determine necessary data
+Perform a thorough subjective and objective examination using clinical practice guidelines and current best evidence to maximize efficiency and accuracy

-3. Demonstrate an excellent understanding of current best evidence in regards to manual therapy, thrust and non-thrust joint mobilization techniques, in the treatment of patients with low back pain.
+Demonstrate an excellent understanding of current best evidence in regards to manual therapy, thrust and non-thrust joint mobilization techniques, in the treatment of patients with low back pain

 8:00am-9:00: Subjective exam and clinical reasoning